The Parenting Agreement

 Violating a Court-Approved Parenting Agreement

-In most states, the custody or parenting agreement then becomes a binding court order or "decree," dictating the parents' (or other parties') rights and obligations under the agreement.
+In most states, the agreement then becomes a binding court order or "decree," dictating the parents' (or other parties') rights and obligations under the agreement.
 The parties to the agreement must stick to it or they may face legal consequences.
-For example, if a parenting agreement has been converted into a court order, and the agreement is violated by a father who repeatedly fails to return his daughter on time after weekend visits, the mother may go to court to enforce the agreement and resolve the matter.
+For example, if it's been converted into a court order, and the agreement is violated by a father who repeatedly fails to return his daughter on time after weekend visits, the mother may go to court to enforce the agreement and resolve the matter.